janhavishankar/jst/_pages/about.md

 He is also interested in Economic and Business consulting.
 Before joining the PhD program, Janhavi Shankar worked in the business consulting industry for 2+ years.
 He worked with the Business Performance and Advanced Analytics team at ZS, providing business-relevant analytics and insights to a major US Pharma client.

-Janhavi Shankar holds an MSc in Economics from the Symbiosis International University - School of Economics, and a BSc in Physics (Major), Mathematics and Statistics from University of Pune - Fergusson College.
+Janhavi Shankar holds an MSc in Economics from the Symbiosis International University - School of Economics, and a BSc in Physics (Major), Mathematics, and Statistics from University of Pune - Fergusson College.

 Contact